 This course provides the student with an understanding of the medical language in the healthcare fields while incorporating body structures and function in health and disease.
 The student will have an effective understanding of the major body systems, including the musculoskeletal, cardiovascular, respiratory, digestive and Integumentary system.
-Prerequisite: None

-MED100N Medical Terminology
+MED100N Medical Terminology for Nursing

 This course focuses on analyzing and combining prefixes, root words, and suffixes.
 The spelling, meaning, and pronunciation of these components, and commonly used medical terms are presented.
 Included are medical abbreviations.
-Prerequisites: None.

-MED105A Nursing Math
+MED105A Medical Math for Nursing